-One of D1C Discord community members has recently received multiple L7 offers from Amazon (he went through a split-loop, received an “inclined” result and will now need to decide which team to join).
+One of Day One Careers Community members has recently received multiple L7 offers from Amazon (he went through a split-loop, received an "inclined" result and will now need to decide which team to join).
 He was kind and generous to offer his Amazon interview tips to anyone who is preparing for their Amazon interviews and learning how to answer interview questions based on Leadership Principles.
-I am including his original Discord post as is, and I will add a few thoughts at the end.
 I hope you will find it as useful and inspiring as I did.

 In early Feb I applied to 2 Principal Product Manager positions, both through friends currently at Amazon/AWS.
 (Referrals apparently always get looked at).
 Within 2 days, I got an email from both recruiters for an initial conversation.
 One of them took over as the lead, so the process could be streamlined.
 A week later I had my first phone screen ("PS1", oh the lingo) with the first hiring manager.
 I had scheduled an hour with DayOneCoach before this, and glad I did, as the screen was also LP questions, and it helped to know to respond in STARspeak.
 Just shy of 2 weeks after that was my second phone screen (PS2), which involved 2 LP questions.
 (These intervening weeks of waiting can be long but Amazon promises you will know the results of a screen within 2 business days, and the results of a loop within 5.
 Amazon exceeded this consistently.)